lacherogwu/vue-learnHebrew/README.md

 [ ] Filter/search words list

-[ ] Frontend application that shows all the words with show = true
+[x] Frontend application that shows all the words with show = true

-[ ] Option to click the word to see the translation in Russian, swipe left if I want to keep the word in the loop, swipe right if I want to not show the word in the loop
+[x] Option to click the word to see the translation in Russian, swipe left if I want to keep the word in the loop, swipe right if I want to not show the word in the loop

+[ ] Show picture when all words completed

+[ ] add login & register

 ## Database Schema